-The Company has authorized 50,000,000 shares of Common Stock with a par value of \$0.001 per share.
-Each share of Common Stock entitles the holder to one vote, in person or proxy, on any matter on which an action of the stockholders of the Company is sought.
+The Company has authorized 18,750,000 common stock with a par value of \$0.001 per share.
+Each common stock entitles the holder to one vote, in person or proxy, on any matter on which action of the stockholders of the corporation is sought.